johnpatramanis/Proteomic_Pipeline/README.md

 If the result matches the above screenshot, Conda is set and we can move on.

-To install all 3 pipelines enter the `‘Proteomic Pipeline’` folder using
+To install all 3 sub-Modules of the pipeline enter the `‘Proteomic Pipeline’` folder using

 ```cd Proteomic_Pieline```